-Listed here are all HiSET (formerly GED) prep facilities and testing centers in the Miles City region.
-In Montana, you will have to pass the five HiSET subtests if you want to acquire your high school equivalency degree.
+Listed here are all GED and HiSET prep facilities and testing centers in the Miles City region.
+In Montana, you will have to pass the five HiSET or four GED subtests if you want to acquire your high school equivalency (HSE) diploma.

-The assessment is for adults who never completed high school and offers one more opportunity to obtain an equivalent credential.
+The assessments are for adults who have never completed high school, and they offer one more opportunity to obtain an equivalent credential.

-HiSET® testing, in the same way as the GED®, takes place at a level that’s similar to what HS seniors are expected to command upon graduation.
+The exams measure knowledge and skills at a level similar to what HS seniors are expected to command upon graduation.

-In the past, to earn a Montana High School Equivalency credential, your personal appearance at an official state-recognized Montana test site was required.
-There was no HiSET test over the internet.
+In the past, to earn your Montana High School Equivalency credential, your personal appearance at an official state-recognized Montana test site was required.
+There was no HiSET or GED test over the Internet.

-Recently, though, we witnessed a great new development with the launch of an online HiSET testing option, the ‘HiSET-At-Home’ exam.
-Read more at the bottom of this page.
+Recently, though, we witnessed great new developments with the launch of online HiSET and GED testing options.
+For information on the ‘HiSET-At-Home’ online exam or the ‘GED Online Proctored Test,’ check the bottom of this page.

 Center for Academic Success-Miles Community College *)